All right, news roundup information overload hour.

 Um, but if in fact you have an eyewitness putting him at the scene of where her body was found, that could be very significant.

-And now that it's ruled a homicide, he said there this is very challenging a case like this.
+And now that it's ruled a homicide, he said there, this is very challenging, a case like this.

-And that's what they're looking at, or homicide as it's now being called.
+And that's what they're looking at, or homicide, as it's now being called.

 They're not specifying how, a very preliminary.

-It would not be surprising if his DNA were present since they were in a relationship living in a van, and he said, and I agree with his his legal analysis here as a forensic pathologist, that legally this is going to be a challenge to tie it all together.
+And he said, and I agree with his legal analysis here as a forensic pathologist, that legally this is going to be a challenge to tie it all together.

-So there are a lot of potential ways, and I guess time will tell.
+So there are a lot of potential ways.

-You know, nothing will bring this little girl back, which is awful.
+Nothing will bring this little girl back, which is awful.

-The role of the National Archives should be to preserve our shared histories and educate future generations, not to deny change or demonize.
+The role of the National Archives should be to preserve our shared histories and educate future generations not to deny, change, or demonize.

 I mean, they're editorializing on this.

-Uh there's a new website.
+There's a new website.

 Have you noticed this website getting all this attention, Linda, about Red Balloon founder?